RyanGosden/TheTimesValidation/README.md

 * Username availablity is now handled from backend.
 * Added accept-charset="character_set" attribute to form element.
 * Increased user max charachter length to 25.
+* Fixed error message when entering less than 7 characters.

+######Upcoming Changes:
+* Form Testing
+* Accessability Testing
+* JS structure change to follow more of a modular pattern.

 ######Known Issues:
 * Recaptcha is not verifying on live server.